-An FEI Steward is to be appointed for FEI-sanctioned events, such as CDIs.
-The FEI Steward for these events is to be appointed by the Dressage Steward General to ensure that all FEI Stewards are getting the opportunity to maintain their accreditation.
-OCs are to submit recommended names to the Dressage Steward General by the 31 August each year
+An FEI Steward is to be appointed by the OC for FEI-sanctioned events, such as CDIs.
+The FEI Steward for these events is responsible for inviting the appropriate number of other FEI Stewards to assist in managing the event.